What is ColonCancerCheck?

-Men and women ages 50 to 74 with no symptoms or close family history (parent, sibling or child with colon cancer) are encouraged to take a free, easy, at-home screening test called a Fecal Occult Blood Test (FOBT) every two years.
-The FOBT is available from your healthcare provider.
+Ontario residents ages 50 to 74 with no symptoms or first-degree family history (parent, sibling or child with colon cancer) are encouraged to take the fecal immunochemical test (FIT) every 2 years.

-Anyone who doesn’t have a healthcare provider can visit the Mobile Cancer Screening Coach or all Telehealth Ontario’s colon cancer screening line at 1-866-828-9213 for information on how to get an FOBT kit.
+Anyone who doesn’t have a healthcare provider can visit the Mobile Cancer Screening Coach or all Telehealth Ontario’s colon cancer screening line at 1-866-828-9213.

 Who is at increased risk of colon cancer?